 As part of any strong, well-organized change management process, you should feel empowered to communicate effectively with your company’s key stakeholders.
-This is defined as speaking with and proactively alerting leadership, employees, shareholders and others who have a profound impact on your business and who may be affected by these decisions.
+This is defined as speaking with and proactively alerting leadership, employees, shareholders, and others who have a profound impact on your business or who may be affected by these decisions.

-In order to communicate with these key stakeholders, you shouldn’t only discuss important change processes with senior staff, according to one Forbes Magazine article about communicating change.
+Forbes magazine talks about communicating change in one of their articles.
+This article discusses how, in order to communicate with these key stakeholders, you shouldn’t only discuss important change processes with senior staff.

 “Make sure that you put together a thoughtfully executed communication plan so that key stakeholders feel knowledgeable about the upcoming and already completed transformations at your company,” says Parker.
 “Let them ask questions too.
 After all, the last thing you want is someone to feel left out because of a lack of foresight or planning during such a crucial period for your organization.”

 3. Identify the resources to lead change effectively.

 Along with designing a powerful change process and communicating those changes clearly, you will also need to define the resources necessary for success.
 While this isn’t always easy, it’s crucial for the organization’s future; for example, according to Forbes, you need to recognize whether or not you have the human resources function in place to proactively and efficiently implement the decided upon change management plan.